Referral Order and the contract

 - The victim may attend a meeting with the young person, either with the panel members or separately.
 Such a meeting would be facilitated by the Victim Liaison Officer and would be carefully managed to ensure it is a positive experience for both parties.

 Other YOS workers may also meet with the young person.
 The YOS has different types of worker in the team, so that it can respond to the different needs of each young person.
 The team includes social workers, health workers, a psychologist, a police officer, a probation officer and an education officer.
-So for example if the young person's offence was linked to drug or alcohol use, they may be asked to meet with one of the YOS' health workers; if their attendance at school is an issue then the YOS' education officer may become involved.
+For example if the young person's offence was drug related or alcohol use, they may be asked to meet the YOS' health workers.
+If their attendance at school is an issue then the YOS' education officer may become involved.

 The parents of the young person are very important to the whole process.
 The YOS Officer often seeks to meet the young person at home, and to make a positive working relationship with the parent or carers.
 For some parents it is helpful to have a separate contact in the YOS who can support them with their efforts to look after the young person.
 The YOS has parenting workers who can undertake this work.